cissna/gite/README.md

                 # Update conversation with clarification and previous explanation
                 add to end of conversation {
                     assistant: formatted_git_commands_string,
-                    user: f"can you explain {"that command" if only one command else  "those commands"}?",
+                    user: ("can you explain that command?" if only one command else "can you explain those commands?"),

                     # the '?' is because without it, it could influence LLM to send
                     # non-git-command messages that don't end in a '?', which should never happen.